 What is Birth Injury Law?

 The birth of a child is a special and happy time.
-Unfortunately, sometimes babies are injured during birth due to medical mistakes.
-Sometimes birth injuries resolve quickly, though sometimes birth injuries result in the need for lifelong care or, in some tragic circumstances, the death of a child.
+Unfortunately, babies are sometimes injured during birth due to medical mistakes.
+Some birth injuries resolve quickly, while others result in the need for lifelong care or, in some tragic circumstances, the death of the child.
 Regardless of the severity of your baby’s birth injury, you shouldn’t have to navigate your emotions and the law all on your own.

 The information on this page is designed to help you feel prepared if you decide to pursue legal action with a birth injury lawsuit.
 Below, you will find an overview of birth injury law and common questions you might consider bringing to a birth injury lawyer in the event that you decide to hire one.

 At the outset, it is important to determine whether the complications your child is facing are a result of birth injuries or birth defects.
 Birth defects are usually a result of something that happened before or during pregnancy.
-Birth injuries, however, are a result of something that happened during labor and delivery.
+Birth injuries, however, are a result of something that happened during the birthing process.

-Birth injuries are sometimes unavoidable, but when they are avoidable, they are likely the result of medical malpractice.
+Birth injuries are sometimes unavoidable, but when they are avoidable, they are likely the result of medical errors.

 Bringing a Claim for Birth Injury